Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Solution Methodology

 At each iteration of the algorithm, the relaxed master problem \eqref{eq:relaxedMasterProblemInitial} determines an ODMTS design to be evaluated by the subproblems.
-Then, Benders cuts and combinatorial cuts are added to this problem following the procedure proposed in Section \ref{sec:CutGeneration} to ensure the optimality and consistency between the rider choices in the master problem and the follower routes.
+Benders cuts and combinatorial cuts are then added to this problem following the procedure proposed in Section \ref{sec:CutGeneration} along with the valid inequalities introduced in Section \ref{sec:ValidIneq} to ensure optimality and consistency between the rider choices in the master problem and the follower routes.